-The barcode identifies the cut-path file of jobs created for i-cut and specific Zünd cutting devices.
+The barcode identifies the cut-path file of jobs created for various cutting devices, for example ZCC, i-cut, or EuroSystem OptiSCOUT driven devices.
 You can use a manually operated barcode reader, or a camera built into the cutting device.